genevaers/User-Documentation/docs/AdvancedFeatures/SecurityOverview.md

 The **Migrate** utility copies selected metadata from a source environment to a target environment in the same GenevaERS Database.
 For more information, see **Migrate metadata overview** (tbd).

 Selecting the **Migrate in** permission for an environment, allows the user to migrate metadata into this environment (the target environment).
-The source environment must be a different environment the user has permissions to access.
+The source environment must be a different environment the user has permission to access.

 Create and migrate permissions are setup by administrators.
 See **Group Security** under [Create Users, Groups and Permissions](./MetaData/CreateUsersGroupsPerm.md)